JSON Standards

 How to Detect and Fix Trailing Commas

-3. Check the last element in every object and array
+• Verify the last item in every object and array

-Limitations: This is tedious, error-prone, and impractical for large files.
+This approach is slow and error prone for large files.

 const payload = `{